 You'll never buy store-bought again after you try this homemade Vegan Granola Recipe.
 It's lightly sweetened and the crunchy clusters are loaded with oats, nuts, dried fruit, and warm cinnamon.
-Plus, it's so easy to make - just combine the 8 ingredients together and bake it into golden perfection!
+Plus, it's so easy to make - just combine the 8 ingredients together and bake it to golden perfection!

-This Vegan Granola is deliciously addictive and it's perfect for breakfast, a healthy dessert or on-the-go-snacking!
+This Vegan Granola is deliciously addictive and it's perfect for breakfast, a healthy dessert, or on-the-go-snacking!
 It's easy to customize and you can make it nut-free so your kiddos can take it to school.
 It makes a great topping for these Vegan Protein Muffins too.

 This recipe is from the Truly Healthy Vegan Cookbook By Dianne Wenz of Dianne's Vegan Kitchen and it's a new family favorite.
-On top of running a very successful food blog, she’s also a certified health coach and plant-based nutritionist.
-She knows her stuff!
+The book is divided into 10 chapters and contains 90 whole-food recipes that are made with everyday ingredients.

 Inside, you'll find recipes such as Spinach-Mushroom Frittata, Peanutty Thai Salad, Vegetable Curry, Cheesy Broccoli Soup, Sweet Potato Falafel Pitas, Eggplant Marsala, Key Lime Bars and so much more!

-- 1 – Whisk together the maple syrup, almond butter, vanilla extract, cinnamon, and sea salt in a medium bowl.
+- Whisk together the maple syrup, almond butter, vanilla extract, cinnamon, and sea salt in a medium bowl.

-- 2 – Combine the rolled oats and almonds in a large bowl.
+- Combine the rolled oats and almonds in a large bowl.

-- 3 – Add the wet mixture into the bowl of dry and combine well.
+- Add the wet mixture into the bowl of dry and combine well.

-- 4 – Spread the mixture out evenly onto the baking sheet and bake until golden brown (about 20-25 minutes).
+- Spread the mixture out evenly onto the baking sheet and bake until golden brown (about 20-25 minutes).
 Stir at the 10-minute mark.

 - For larger clusters, make sure to press down the granola with a spatula after you've stirred it at the mid-way mark.
 Also, wait until the granola completely cools before adding the cherries.